 Haley provides you with a wide range of tools to help spread your job postings across various social media and job aggregator websites.
 While we provide a lot of avenues to help your jobs get noticed, there are also some techniques you can use to get your jobs to reach a wider audience.

-The role of our job board is to take the jobs from you, optimize them for SEO, provide a mobile optimized way to search, and distribute feeds to the job aggregators.
-So let's get started...where does Haley post your job postings?
+The role of our career portal is to take the jobs from you, optimize them for SEO, provide a mobile optimized way to search, and distribute feeds to the job aggregators.
+So let's get started...where does Haley Marketing post your job postings?

 - Social Sharing

 - You have the ability to use an RSS feed to automatically share your jobs on your social media pages

 - Includes optimization of URLs, page titles and meta descriptions based on job title and geographic location

 - Inclusion of your jobs in our feed to Job Aggregators